Enabling Robots to Communicate their Objectives: Introduction

 \section{Introduction}

 Imagine riding in a self-driving car that needs to quickly change lanes to make a right turn.
-The car suddenly brakes in order to merge safely behind a car, because it deems it unsafe to speed up and merge in front.
+The car suddenly brakes in order to merge safely behind another car, because it deems it unsafe to speed up and merge in front.
 A passenger who knows the car is defensive and that it values safety much more than efficiency would be able to anticipate this behavior.
 But passengers less familiar with the car would not anticipate this sudden braking, so they may be surprised and possibly frightened.

 There are many reasons why it is beneficial for humans to be able to anticipate a robot's movements, from subjective comfort~\cite{Dragan_2014} to ease of coordination when working with and around the robot~\cite{Dragan_2015_7910,Sebanz_2006}.
-However, people have difficulty anticipating robot actions~\cite{Dragan_2014,Gielniak_2013,Matsui_2005}.
-Our goal is to enable end-users to accurately anticipate how a robot will act, even in novel situations that they have not seen the robot act in before---like a new traffic scenario, or a new placement of objects on a table that the robot needs to clear.
+However, anticipation is challenging~\cite{Dragan_2014,Gielniak_2013,Matsui_2005}.
+Our goal is to enable end-users to accurately anticipate how a robot will act, even in \emph{novel situations that they have not seen the robot act in before}---like a new traffic scenario, or a new placement of objects on a table that the robot needs to clear.

 A robot's behavior in any situation is a direct consequence of the objective (or reward) function the robot is optimizing: (most) robots are rational agents, acting to maximize expected cumulative reward~\cite{Russell_2009}.
-Whether the robot's objective function is hard-coded or learned, it captures the trade-offs the robot makes between different features relevant to the task.
+Whether the robot's objective function is hard-coded or learned, it captures the trade-offs the robot makes between features relevant to the task.
 For instance, a car might trade off between features related to collision avoidance and efficiency~\cite{levine2012continuous}, with more ``aggressive'' cars prioritizing efficiency at the detriment of, say, distance to obstacles~\cite{sadigh2016information}.